 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What makes 70% isopropyl alcohol effective as an antiseptic?
+What makes chlorhexidine gluconate (CHG) effective as a surgical antiseptic?

 Open an interactive chat with Bash